bfljpg/osx-hp-245-g9/README.md

 - [x] iMessage & FaceTime

 ## :x: Untested:
-- [x] AirDrop & Handoff
+- [x] AirDrop & Handoff (most likely non-functional, but needs testing)

 ## :no_entry_sign: Not working:
 - [x] Virtualization (due to the lack of AMD-V support in macOS)

 ## :closed_lock_with_key: SMBIOS

-You will need to generate your own SMBIOS and configure, since is required to fully work with macOS.
-As per this [guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo) you can use the following SMBIOS: MacBookPro16,3.
-Note that if your hardware is different for the one mentioned [here](#computer-hardware) you have to choose an appropriate SMBIOS, more details in the [guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html).
+You will need to generate your own SMBIOS and edit the config, since it is required to fully work with macOS.
+As per this [guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo), you can use the following SMBIOS: MacBookPro16,3.
+Note that if your hardware is different from the one mentioned [here](#computer-hardware) you have to choose an appropriate SMBIOS, more details in the [guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html).

 Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate your own unique SMBIOS and then copy each parametter following path (recomended to follow the guide above):